 European law promotes migration between Member States, while their national jurisdictions restrict the same.
 Clients are often not aware of their opportunities according to European law.
 It is most interesting to identify those for them.
 Sander has extensive expertise in advising about the free movement of persons and free movement of services within the European Union.

-Sander lectures on corporate immigration law at various universities and and European and Dutch immigration law to attorneys-at-law at OSR (Institute for Professional Legal Education).
+Sander lectures on corporate immigration law at various universities and European and Dutch immigration law to attorneys-at-law.
 In the recent past he also lectured to immigration officers.
 He is co-editor of the Commentary on the Immigration Directive 2000.

 in: GOW, June 2019 (Dutch Journal)